compomics/QuantPridePep/README.md

 # QuantPridePep
-This pipeline provides MS1 peptides intensities for PRIDE "complete" submitted project using moFF.
+This pipeline provides MS1 peptides intensities for PRIDE project using moFF.

 ---